cloudvista/app-flows/README.md

 ## Application workflows
-Audit, analysis, and optimization of clinical application workflows
+Analysis and optimization of clinical application workflows